Winter Layer Essentials

 If you don’t have a long puffer jacket and want to avoid wearing snow pants as much as possible I highly recommend buying corduroy pants.
 In my experience, I think they are warmer than denim and they add great texture to an outfit.
 I recently bought these charcoal gray ones from J Crew and the fit was perfect.
 I will probably buy another color while they are having all of their holiday sales.

 Now you are ready for a snowy mountain adventure or a brisk cold winter!
-I hope these tips help!
+I hope these packing tips help you prepare your wardrobe with snow essentials!
 I know so many of you are traveling to a winter wonderland this holiday season or you live in a very cold climate.
 Have a good time in all those wonderful snowglobe towns and I hope all your Christmas’s are white????☃️❄️

 Find more winter styles to help you pack for your next mountain adventure here.